Growth of photovoltaics: Technologies (1980s–present)

 Copper indium gallium selenide (CIGS) is the name of the semiconductor material on which the technology is based.
 One of the largest producers of CIGS photovoltaics in 2015 was the Japanese company Solar Frontier with a manufacturing capacity in the gigawatt-scale.
 Their CIS line technology included modules with conversion efficiencies of over 15%.
 The company profited from the booming Japanese market and attempted to expand its international business.
 However, several prominent manufacturers could not keep up with the advances in conventional crystalline silicon technology.
-The company Solyndra ceased all business activity and filed for Chapter 11 bankruptcy in 2011, and Nanosolar, also a CIGS manufacturer, closed its doors in 2013.
-Although both companies produced CIGS solar cells, it has been pointed out, that the failure was not due to the technology but rather because of the companies themselves, using a flawed architecture, such as, for example, Solyndra's cylindrical substrates.
+The company Solyndra ceased all business activity and filed for Chapter 11 bankruptcy in 2011, and Nanosolar, also a CIGS manufacturer, closed in 2013.
+Although both companies produced CIGS solar cells, it has been pointed out that the failure was not due to the technology but rather because of the companies themselves, using a flawed architecture, such as, for example, Solyndra's cylindrical substrates.